yasirbhutta/yasirbhutta.github.io/ms-excel/docs/basics.md

 **To access the updated lecture notes, please click on the following link:**
 [https://yasirbhutta.github.io/ms365-mobile-app/excel/docs/basics.html](https://yasirbhutta.github.io/ms365-mobile-app/excel/docs/basics.html)

+## Module 1: Introduction to Excel

+- What is Excel?
+- When to use a spreadsheet
+- The Excel workbook and worksheet
+- Navigating around Excel
+- Entering and editing data

 ## Microsoft Excel

 Microsoft Excel can be used to